ChristianF88/CD3Waterbalance/doc/CityDrain Building Blocks/Garden Watering Addon.md

 Basic features:

- - collects the by the [Catchment Addon](https://github.com/ChristianF88/CD3Waterbalance/blob/master/doc/CityDrain%20Building%20Blocks/Catchment%20Addon.md) generated outdoor demands and creates events where the water is being used
+ - collects the by the [Soilstorage Addon](https://github.com/ChristianF88/CD3Waterbalance/blob/master/doc/CityDrain%20Building%20Blocks/Catchment%20Addon.md) generated outdoor demands and creates events where the water is being used
  - different watering behaviours can be selected
  - a maximal flow rate for the watering events can be specified
  - creates a more realistic watering behaviour by using a normal distribution